GandhiAndrianarivony/universal-llm-integration/README.md

 # Universal LLM integration

-A streamlit llm app that allow developer to test llm model different providers
+A streamlit llm app that allow developer to test various llm model from different providers

 ## Deployment